National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

-While the checklists seek text descriptions, we recommend _linking the text as soon as possible to objects and datasets used in the Enclave_, tracking what resources you've used, being specific with your team members, and enabling Protocol Pad to collect attributions across those resources to populate your Publication Intent Form and your manuscript, at the appropriate time.
+While the checklists seek text descriptions, we recommend _linking the text as soon as possible to objects and datasets used in the Enclave_, tracking what resources you've used, being specific with your team members, and enabling Protocol Pad:RWE to collect attributions across those resources to populate your Publication Intent Form and your manuscript, at the appropriate time.

 Before analyzing the data,
 create a Directed Acyclic Graph (DAG) of the research question that reflects the causal model.